mbahenryemeka/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Welcome to my Tweet App!
+This project is a fantastic opportunity to practice and showcase your skills in HTML, CSS, JavaScript, jQuery, AJAX, Node.js, and Express.
+Fork and clone this repository to get started on building a dynamic, full-stack web application.

 ## Getting Started